semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 ### type {#type-in-object-rules}

 Used to define object rules in the deployment target.
-The contents of this property is a list with rules to allow deployment target to be used.
+The contents of this property are a list with rules to allow deployment targets to be used.

 Semaphore processes the rules in the supplied order and allows the promotion when one rule is matched.